Tensor-based computation of metastable and coherent sets: Basic Concepts

 \section{Basic Concepts}

-In this section, we recapitulate basic concepts from dynamical systems theory and from numerical linear algebra required for the rest of the paper.
-First, we introduce the Galerkin approximation of evolution operators for dynamical systems in Section~\ref{sec: Galerkin}.
-Afterwards, we change topics and discuss low-rank approximations of tensors in the tensor train format in Section~\ref{sec: TT}.
-The two strands will be connected in Section~\ref{sec:Tensor-Based EDMD}.
-Throughout the paper, vector spaces will be denoted by blackboard bold symbols (e.g., $\R, \mathbb{V}$), unless standard symbols like $L^2$ are used.
+We first recapitulate basic concepts from dynamical systems theory, especially evolution operators and their Galerkin approximation in Section~\ref{subsec:evolution_op_approx}.
+Afterwards, we change topics and discuss low-rank approximations of tensors in the tensor train format and how these concepts can be applied in the context of dynamical systems in Section~\ref{subsec:TT}.
+Table~\ref{tab: notation} summarizes the notation that is used throughout the paper.